openfaas/docs/docs/deployment/kubernetes.md

 # Deploy OpenFaaS Community Edition (CE) to Kubernetes

 Before deploying OpenFaaS Community Edition (CE), you will need to create a Kubernetes cluster.
+The cluster will need to have full access to the Internet at all times.
+If you need airgap support, or to run on an offline or restricted enterprise network, then [OpenFaaS Standard](/openfaas-pro/introduction) would be a better fit for your needs.

 In our experience, OpenFaaS CE and Pro will run on any Kubernetes cluster, whether that's a local version, self-managed on-premises, or a managed cloud offering.